oliverklee/ext-seminars/Documentation/Installation/SetUpThePlug-in/Index.rst

      # PID of the thank-you page that will be displayed after a FE user has registered for an event
      thankYouAfterRegistrationPID =

-     # PID of the page that will be displayed after a FE user has unregistered from an event
-     pageToShowAfterUnregistrationPID =
    }

    # localizations for FE-only parts go here (the example is for German)